 As you move on to the next step, you will link different roles with different tasks or jobs.
 While you’re here, though, try to identify any deficiencies in regard to tools and people you may need and obtain them as soon as you can.

-Step #3: Distribute tasks and activities among the team
+Step 3: Delegate tasks and activities

 Now it’s time to assign all those tasks you previously listed to the people responsible for them.
 However, consider here what kind of workflow you’re looking to create.

-If you want this project management workflow to be applicable to a variety of similar projects, don’t be too specific here.
+If you want this workflow to be applicable to a variety of similar projects, don’t be too specific here.
 In other words, don’t assign tasks to specific people but rather specific roles, such as Graphic Designers, Test Automation Engineers, Frontend Developers, etc.

 That said, if you want this workflow to work for a one-time project, feel free to assign specific people to different tasks.